Byte Federal

 High regulatory risk - review details before transacting

-AG Catherine Hanaway issued CID to Byte Federal as part of statewide investigation into cryptocurrency kiosk operators.
+AG Catherine Hanaway issued CID to Byte Federal as part of statewide investigation into Bitcoin ATM operators.
 Investigation focuses on fee disclosure practices and anti-fraud policies.
 This is an investigative demand, not a lawsuit or finding of wrongdoing.

 Class action filed after September 2024 data breach exposed ~58,000 customers' personal data including SSNs, government IDs, and transaction history.
 Breach caused by GitLab vulnerability exploitation.
 Settlement with preliminary approval (April 2025) offers up to $3,080 per affected individual plus 2 years credit monitoring.